Spectral minimal partitions of unbounded metric graphs: Abstract

 We show that there is a strong link between spectral minimal partitions and infimal partition energies on the one hand, and the infimum $\infess$ of the essential spectrum of the corresponding Schrödinger operator on the whole graph on the other.
 Namely, we show that for any $k\in\N$, the infimal energy among all admissible $k$-partitions is bounded from above by $\infess$, and if it is strictly below $\infess$, then a spectral minimal $k$-partition exists.
 We illustrate our results with several examples of existence and non-existence of minimal partitions of unbounded and infinite graphs, with and without potentials.

-The nature of the proofs, a key ingredient of which is a version of Persson's theorem for quantum graphs, strongly suggests that corresponding results should hold for Schrödinger operator-based partitions of unbounded domains in Euclidean space.
+The nature of the proofs, a key ingredient of which is a version of the characterization of the infimum of the essential spectrum known as Persson's theorem for quantum graphs, strongly suggests that corresponding results should hold for Schrödinger operator-based partitions of unbounded domains in Euclidean space.